-The company will initially develop BCV-IV for treatment of viral hemorrhagic cystitis (vHC) occurring after hematopoietic stem cell transplantation, which have high unmet medical demand.
+The company will initially develop BCV-IV for treatment of viral hemorrhagic cystitis (vHC) occurring after hematopoietic stem cell transplantation for the domestic market, which has high unmet medical needs.
+It plans to conduct clinical studies and gain approval in Japan first so it can offer it to patients there.
 It also plans to market BCV IV globally after conducting international joint clinical trials in countries including the US and Europe.
 As well, the company plans clinical development of BCV IV as an antiviral treatment of infections after kidney transplants, because it is likely to be effective for transplants other than hematopoietic stem cell transplants, including organ transplants.
-The company looks to expand its business in Europe, the US and Asia (including China), where organ transplant markets are large.
-It will also consider forming partnerships that take advantage of regional characteristics of these target diseases.
-The company will explore all options for maximizing business value, including the strategic utilization of wholly-owned subsidiary SymBio Pharma USA, Inc. established in May 2016.
-The company is working on a development plan (including improvement of the formulation) for BCV Oral.
-BCV Oral has demonstrated a strong, broad-spectrum antiviral effect in clinical trials in Europe and the US by Chimerix.
-The company will design a global clinical trial based on these findings.
+The company looks to expand its business in Europe, the US and Asia (including China), where organ transplant markets are larger than Japan's.
+It is also looking for partnerships that take advantage of regional characteristics of these target diseases.